treeman/jonashietala/posts/2010-04-26-postmortem__beebop_the_island_hopper.markdown

 ---
 layout: post
 title: "Postmortem: Beebop The Island Hopper"
 category: Postmortems
 tags: Postmortems, Ludum Dare, Experimental Gameplay Project
 time: 18:56:59
+favorite: true
 ---
 So I participated in the [Ludum Dare][ld] for the first time and this is a postmortem of my game [Beebop The Island Hopper][beebop] for the theme *Islands*.